theKashey/react-imported-component/README.md

   - importFunction - function which resolves with Component to be imported.
   - options - optional settings
   - options.LoadingComponent - component to be shown in Loading state
   - options.async - activates react suspense support.
-Will throw a Promise in a Loading State.
+Will throw a Promise in a Loading State - use it with Suspense in a same way you use __React.lazy__.
   - options.ErrorComponent - component to be shown in Error state.
 Will re-throw error if ErrorComponent is not set.
   Use ErrorBoundary to catch it.
   - options.onError - function to consume the error, if one will thrown.
 Will rethrow a real error if not set.